SpeedaRJ/TabTeacher/README.md

 ```
 If you're running this on a Linux machine, you'll probably need to prefix the above command with `sudo`.

  This is used for publishing the application to the expo application during the development process.
-Some additional info available in the [Expo documentation](https://docs.expo.dev/eas-update/getting-started/).
+Some additional info is available in the [Expo documentation](https://docs.expo.dev/eas-update/getting-started/).

 ## Development